APerezFadon/SPSA/README.md

-# Simultaneous Perturbation Stochastic Spproximation (SPSA)
+# Simultaneous Perturbation Stochastic Approximation (SPSA)
 Python implementation of the SPSA algorithm.
 This is a minimisation algorithm based on gradient descent.
 The advantage of SPSA is that the complexity does not scale too much with number of parameters.

 # References